quadram-institute-bioscience/socru/README.md

 docker pull andrewjpage/socru
 ```

-To use it you would use a command such as this (substituting in your filename/directories), using the example file in this respository:
+To use it you would use a command such as this (substituting in your filename/directories), using the example file in this repository:
 ```
 docker run --rm -it -v /path/to/example_data:/example_data andrewjpage/socru socru xxxxx
 ```